Just a little can go a long way…

 - Partnership working making the sector more effective through closer partnership working within the sector and across sectors.

 There will be several opportunities to apply to the programme this year.
-The first round is now open and the timetable is:

 1 May First round launched